 Storing food that you already like brings a little bit of comfort and ease during otherwise stressful times.
 If you’ve got kids who are picky eaters, this tip is extremely useful, too.
 Not only does this make survival a little bit bearable, but it also gives you and your family a semblance of normalcy.

 Now, what if the food you like isn’t shelf-stable, as in the case of fruits, vegetables, or meat?
-Easy— whip out that dehydrator and start drying the heck out of those goodies.
-Dehydrated foods, when stored properly, can extend the shelf-life of your favorite foods from mere days to months.
+Easy—whip out that dehydrator and start drying the heck out of those goodies.
+Dehydration can extend the shelf-life of your favorite foods from mere days to months.
+Just make sure you store them properly.

-Ready-to-eat food are your next survival food storage staples.
-You simply don’t have the luxury of time during an emergency situation.
-Disasters also take out most of our modern conveniences like water, electricity, and gas, so it’s important that you stock up on food that require little to no preparation.
+Ready-to-eat food is your next emergency food staple.
+You simply don’t have the luxury of time during a disasater.
+Catastrophes also take out most of our modern conveniences like water, electricity, and gas, so one of the best emergency food items to stock up on are those that require little to no preparation.

 This category includes the following items:

-Canned food ain’t the healthiest or tastiest, but they’re some of the most convenient stuff that you can eat, and they’re actually quite filling, too.
+Canned food ain’t the healthiest or tastiest emergency food, but they’re some of the most convenient stuff that you can eat, and they’re actually quite filling, too.
 You could go for canned meat, tuna, salmon, baked beans, various soups, sauces, or hey, even some good old SpaghettiOs.

 Dried fruits and berries